 Some components might not be highly available.

-• A new validation library for Project Quay’s configuration, which is shared by the Project Quay application and config tool for consistency.
+• A new validation library for Project Quay’s configuration.

 • Object storage can now be provided by the Project Quay Operator using the ObjectBucketClaim Kubernetes API.
 For example, the NooBaa Operator from OperatorHub.io can be used to provide an implementation of that API.